 The Washington Youth Academy, as part of the National Guard Youth Challenge Program, is operated through a Cooperative Agreement between the National Guard Bureau and Washington State.
 This means it is funded by federal and state dollars making tuition absolutely free to eligible youth.
-This investment in our youth has a return of 166 percent in social benefits.* The Youth Challenge Program was started in 1993 as a federal-state partnership to help high school dropouts improve their education level, life skills, and employment potential.
+The Academy receives its base budget through Department of Defense appropriations (75 percent) and OSPI school apportionment funding (25 percent).
+The program operates without directly impacting the state’s general operating funds.
+The Youth Challenge Program was started in 1993 as a federal-state partnership to help high school dropouts improve their education level, life skills, and employment potential.
 The program, which is operated by the National Guard in partnership with state and local education agencies, has been extremely successful.
 The Washington Youth Academy welcomed its first class in January 2009.
 By our Class of 2016-2, we had more than 2,000 graduates.

 How does the program operate?

 Youth Challenge is a residential program that incorporates a highly structured quasi-military format emphasizing self-discipline, personal responsibility and positive motivation.
 Students, who are referred to as cadets while at the Academy, must meet military grooming standards, wear military type uniforms and observe standard military customs and courtesies.
 Each class involves a three-phase program that begins with a two-week "acclimation phase" where the goal is to identify those students that have the desire and discipline to complete the program.
 Students who successfully complete the acclimation phase enter the 20-week "challenge phase" where the emphasis is on the “Eight Core Component” curriculum.
 Cadets must show improvement in each component.

 Eight Core Components